ninad2209/Data-Model-Project-1/README.md

 * CSV FILES Folder -
-This Folder contains all the CSV Files that are used in this project.
+This Folder contains all the AdventureWorks CSV Files that are used in this project.

 * Data-Model Html File -